-'There, what did I tell you?' exclaimed the Rat in great triumph.
+"There, what did I tell you?" exclaimed the Rat in great triumph.

-'Absolutely nothing whatever,' replied the Mole, with perfect truthfulness.
-'Well now,' he went on, 'you seem to have found another piece of domestic litter, done for and thrown away, and I suppose you're perfectly happy.
+"Absolutely nothing whatever," replied the Mole, with perfect truthfulness.
+"Well, now," he went on, "you seem to have found another piece of domestic litter, done for and thrown away, and I suppose you're perfectly happy.
 Better go ahead and dance your jig round that if you've got to, and get it over, and then perhaps we can go on and not waste any more time over rubbish-heaps.
-Can we EAT a doormat? or sleep under a door-mat?
-Or sit on a door-mat and sledge home over the snow on it, you exasperating rodent?'
+Can we eat a doormat?
+Or sleep under a door-mat?
+Or sit on a door-mat and sledge home over the snow on it, you exasperating rodent?"

+"Do - you - mean - to - say," cried the

-'Do-you-mean-to-say,' cried the excited Rat, 'that this door-mat doesn't TELL you anything?'
+excited Rat, "that this door-mat doesn't tell you anything?"

-'Really, Rat,' said the Mole, quite pettishly, 'I think we'd had enough of this folly.
-Who ever heard of a door-mat TELLING anyone anything?
+"Really, Rat," said the Mole, quite pettishly, "I think we've had enough of this folly.
+Who ever heard of a door-mat telling any one anything?
 They simply don't do it.
 They are not that sort at all.
-Door-mats know their place.'
+Door-mats know their place."

-'Now look here, you-you thick-headed beast,' replied the Rat, really angry, 'this must stop.
-Not another word, but scrape-scrape and scratch and dig and hunt round, especially on the sides of the hummocks, if you want to sleep dry and warm to-night, for it's our last chance!'
+"Now look here, you - you thick-headed beast," replied the Rat, really angry, "this must stop.
+Not another word, but scrape - scrape and scratch and dig and hunt round, especially on the sides of the hummocks, if you want to sleep dry and warm to-night, for it's our last chance!"